blue-button/bluebutton.js/sandbox.md

 ---
-layout: page
+title: Sandbox
+permalink: /sandbox/

+breadcrumbs:
+  - text: Home
+    link: /
 ---

-# Sandbox

-This demo converts each section of a CCD document in XML to JSON, using for example:
+This demo converts each section of a CCD document as XML into JSON, using for example:

 ```javascript
 var bb = BlueButton(xml);